spacetelescope/nirspec_pipe_testing_tool/README.md

 **STEP 1.** Create the conda environment for testing and get the configuration files.

 **1.a.** Conda environment for this testing campaign:
-- Please go to the developer's repository and follow the instructions for "Installing a DMS Operational Build" at https://github.com/spacetelescope/jwst.
+- Please go to the pipeline's developers repository and follow the instructions for the latest GitHub tag in the "Installing From Github" section at https://github.com/spacetelescope/jwst.
 The most stable release candidate will be listed in the top line under the section "Software vs DMS build version map".